Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. Turning off access to the Microsoft Store??

-When preventing access to the Microsoft Store is not enough, we also could remove the possibility to search the whole Microsoft Store.
+If preventing access to the Microsoft Store is not enough, we could also remove the possibility to search the whole Microsoft Store.
 Let’s look at this administrative template: “Turn off access to the store” and what Microsoft has to say about it.

 When reading the above text, we will know when we configure this option the end-user will not have the possibility to “open with” anymore when they try to open a file with an unhandled file type.
 HUH?
-So turning off access to the Microsoft Store will only remove the possibility to search the Microsoft Store when you have a file with an unknown file protocol?
+So, turning off access to the Microsoft Store will only remove the possibility of searching the Microsoft Store when you have a file with an unknown file protocol?

-To test it, I have created a simple file with a file extension. ubk
+I have created a simple file with a file extension to test it. ubk

 As shown above, no Microsoft Store…… but changing it back to .txt will return the possibility to “search the Microsoft Store.”